 Standing with kids...

 "If you have come to help me, you are wasting your time.
 But if you have come because your liberation is bound up with mine, then let us work together."

 An aboriginal Australian woman

 At Let Kids Be Kids we advocate for those that are poor, homeless, sick, displaced or looking for assistance with making their lives slightly better.
-When we say "kids" we mean all of us.
-Our videos, articles and photographs serve to honor and highlight those that are willing to share their struggles, as well as honoring those that are reaching out a helping hand.
+We also add our voice for those that cannot speak, those in the animal kingdom that are at risk due to environmental challenges etc. When we say "kids" we mean all of us.
+We believe if we all honored that special place in kids, that joy and enthusiasm, we'd be able to work miracles-- Our videos, articles and photographs serve to honor and highlight those that are willing to share their struggles, as well as honoring those that are reaching out a helping hand.